Adobe revenue slows ahead of upgrades, shares fall

 The software maker also reported a first-quarter profit, excluding one-time items, of 57 cents per share, matching the average analyst forecast.

-Adobe expects to post second-quarter revenue of $1.090 billion to $1.140 billion, compared with the average analyst forecast of $1.1 billion.
+Adobe said it expects to post second-quarter revenue of $1.090 billion to $1.140 billion, compared with the average analyst forecast of $1.1 billion.

-It forecast second-quarter profit, excluding items, of 57 to 61 cents per share, compared with the Street view of 60 cents.
+It forecast second-quarter profit, excluding items, of 57 to 61 cents per share, compared to the Street view of 60 cents.